etsangsplk/sputter/docstring/to-assoc.md

 # (to-assoc seq+) converts sequences to an associative structure
 Will concatenate a set of sequences into an associative.
-Unlike the standard `concat` function, which is lazily computed, the result of this function will be materialized immediately.
+Unlike the standard /concat/ function, which is lazily computed, the result of this function will be materialized immediately.

 ## An Example